So many people that come to work with me struggle with low energy, despite looking like the image of health on the outside for some.

 If you are feeling less energy than normal there are ways to use food and lifestyle to support your body and increase your energy (Of course ruling out any serious condition with your physician is an important step).

 Tracking is a great way to start tuning in to what is going on in your body.
-Start noticing and writing down when you feel good, when you feel low, what you are eating, your lifestyle choices during those times, known stressors, mood, poop, sleep, how much you are resting, etc. There are labs and tests that can help you dig deeper too, such as nutritional panels, a functional thyroid panel, serum labs such as iron/ferritin/vitamin D/magnesium, dried urine and salivary hormone tests, blood sugar monitoring, organic acids tests, and more.
+Start noticing and writing down when you feel good, when you feel low, what you are eating, your lifestyle choices during those times, known stressors, mood, poop, sleep, how much you are resting, etc. There are labs and tests that can help you dig deeper too, such as nutritional panels, a functional thyroid panel, serum labs such as iron/ferritin/vitamin D/magnesium, dried urine and salivary hormone tests, blood sugar monitoring, a continuous glucose monitor, organic acids tests, and more.
 Optimizing digestions is always important to make sure you are able to use the nutrients you are eating.
 Stay curious and reach out to a trusted wellness professional for help.

 Digging deeper with functional labs can be extremely helpful if things feel off in your body.
 When we look at functional labs we are looking for optimal function instead of just for disease.
 Test don’t guess!
 Check out functional labs I often use for energy issues.